Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Theory Of Demand (Theory of Consumer Behaviour)

 Substitute Goods

-• Substitute goods are those goods which can be used in place of one another for satisfaction a particular want, like tea and coffee.
-Demand for a given commodity varies directly with the price of substitute good.
-For Eg: if price of a substitute good (say, coffee) increases, then demand for given commodity (say, tea) will rise as tea will become relatively cheaper in comparison to coffee.
+• Substitute goods are those goods that can be used in place of one another for the satisfaction of a particular want, like tea and coffee.
+Demand for a given commodity varies directly with the price of a substitute good.
+For Eg: if the price of a substitute good (say, coffee) increases, then demand for the given commodity (say, tea) will rise as tea will become relatively cheaper in comparison to coffee.

 Theory Of Demand (Theory of Consumer Behaviour) Class 12 Economics

-• As seen in the given diagram, price of coffee (substitute good) is shown on the Y-axis and demand for tea (given commodity) on the X-axis.
-When price of coffee rises from OP and OP1 demand for tea also rises from OQ to OQ1
+• As seen in the given diagram, the price of coffee (substitute good) is shown on the Y-axis and the demand for tea (given commodity) on the X-axis.
+When the price of coffee rises from OP and OP1 demand for tea also rises from OQ to OQ1

 Complementary Goods

-• Complementary goods are those goods which are used together to satisfy a particular want.
-Demand for given commodity varies inversely with the price of a complementary good.
-For Eg: if price of a complementary good (say, sugar) increases, then demand for given commodity (say, tea) will fall as it will be relatively costlier to use both the goods together.
+Complementary goods are those goods that are used together to satisfy a particular want.
+Demand for a given commodity varies inversely with the price of a complementary good.
+For Eg: if the price of a complementary good (say, sugar) increases, then demand for the given commodity (say, tea) will fall as it will be relatively costlier to use both goods together.

 Normal Goods and Inferior Goods